Language Requirement: None

 Program Overview

 This immersive 5-week summer program offers University of Oregon students a transformative experience, exploring social justice, human rights, race, gender, ethnicity, and identity in Tanzania.
-Hosted at the Training Center for Development Cooperation (TCDC) in Arusha, students will earn 8 credits through academic courses and hands-on fieldwork.
+Hosted at the Training Center for Development Cooperation (TCDC) in Arusha and the United African Alliance Community Center (UAACC), students will earn 8 credits through academic courses and hands-on fieldwork.

 Students will engage with local NGOs and other organizations on critical topics in global development, legal advocacy, and ethnic diversity.
 The curriculum examines race, gender, ethnicity, and identity, particularly within East African and diasporic contexts, deepening students' understanding of cultural diversity and shared global challenges.

 Students will participate in collaborative projects, interactive workshops with local leaders, and meaningful exchanges with Tanzanian youth.
 Students will also learn basic Kiswahili.
-Students will also have a unique opportunity to stay as a group at the United African Alliance Community Center (UAACC) to further learn from local leaders and immerse yourself in local culture through workshops on topics such as African art, community service projects, and dialogue sessions.
-Excursions to surrounding national parks will provide adventure and context, enriching the overall experience.
+Students will be immersed in local culture through workshops on topics such as African art, community service projects, and dialogue sessions.
+Students will participate in several excursions including to Tarangire National Park for a safari, a Maasai Mari village, local markets, the African Court on Human and Peoples Rights' and International Residual Mechanism for Criminal Tribunals.
+The program will provide adventure and context, enriching the overall experience.

 Dates and Deadlines